dexidp/dex/contrib/k8s/README.md

 The document assumes that you already have a cluster with at least one worker up and running.
 The easiest way to bring up a small cluster for experimentation is the [coreos-kubernetes single node](coreos-kubernetes-single-node) Vagrant installer.

-The other assumption is that your Kubernetes cluster will be running an appropriate Ingress controller for your environment (see [nginx](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx)) and that a `dex.test` DNS or `/etc/hosts` entry has been made pointing to the ingress controller Node IP(s).
+The other assumption is that your Kubernetes cluster will be running an appropriate Ingress controller for your environment (see [nginx](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx)) and that a `dex.example.com` DNS or `/etc/hosts` entry has been made pointing to the ingress controller Node IP(s).

 [coreos-kubernetes-single-node](https://github.com/coreos/coreos-kubernetes/blob/master/single-node/README.md)